WOA-Project/SurfaceDuo-Guides/FAQ.md

 It depends on how you have set up your device.

-- If you've installed Windows and Android, **without** the Dual Boot package (so you use a PC to boot to Windows), then:
+- If you've installed Windows and Android™, **without** the Dual Boot package (so you use a PC to boot to Windows), then:

 ✅ Yes!
 Feel free to do so.
 All Android™ updates until now have worked fine even if Windows was installed.

 - If you **have** installed the Dual Boot package:

 ⚠️ Yes, but you'll have to follow the [Dual Boot guide](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/DualBoot.md) again.
-The boot image needs to be adapted for each Android version that gets released.
-Please note that after updating Android, you won't be able to boot it anymore until you follow the guide again.
+The boot image needs to be adapted for each Android™ version that gets released.
+Please note that after updating Android™, you won't be able to boot it anymore until you follow the guide again.

 ### Do you know if Microsoft had Windows running on the Surface Duo?